Huiton-Wu/huiton-wu.github.io/_pages/about.md

 ======
 - [2024.08] I will be attending the Fifth Annual Academic Conference of the Risk Management Branch, the Chinese Society of Optimization, Overall Planning, and Economic Mathematics. *August 1-3 @Shanghai*
 - [2024.06] Our work was recognized as an Outstanding Paper at the 16th Annual Conference on Decision Sciences in China.
+- [2024.06] Our work **Integration of Multi-Source Scientific Categorization Labels** is accepted by ITQM 2024.
 - [2024.06] I will be attending the 16th Annual Conference on Decision Sciences in China. *June 28-30 @Qinhuangdao*
 - [2024.05] Our work **Citation Advantage of Positive Words** is accepted by Scientometrics.